helium/HIP/0101-equalizing-poc-rewards-across-wifi-and-cbrs.md

 | **Potential RSSI**            | $RSSI > -65 dBm$ | $-65 dBm \ge RSSI > -75 dBm$  | $-75 dBm \ge RSSI > -85 dBm$ | $RSSI \le -85 dBm$  |
 | **Potential Signal Level**    | High             | Medium                        | Low                          | None                |
 | **Estimated Coverage Points** | 40               | 20                            | 10                           | 0                   |

+## Outdoor Coverage Limit
+To prevent the stacking of outdoor Wi-Fi AP's, this HIP limits modeled coverage rewards to the top two (2) outdoor Wi-Fi signals per res12 hex.
+If there is a tie, coverage claim time (explained below) is used to determine which top two will be rewarded.

+If there are more than 2 Outdoor Wi-Fi AP signals within the same res12 hex with the same signal strength, the `coverage_claim_time` value will be used as a tiebreaker  where `coverage_claim_time` is the timestamp when the Wi-Fi AP was asserted in that hex.
+To prevent rewarding "dead" Wi-Fi APs, we propose to reset `coverage_claim_time` if the Wi-Fi AP was not generating a Heartbeat for more than 72 hours and use the time of the last Heartbeat as the new `coverage_claim_time`.

 ## Drawbacks